About Golden Retrievers:

 An adaptable animal, this steady breed will fit into almost any setting as long as it gets generous amounts of exercise.
 It is unfair to keep suck a fine animal locked up.
 Ideal with other pets and children, the Lab is attached to its family and devoted to the task of pleasing them in every way possible.
 It is not a fighter by nature, but early training and socializing with other animals and people brings out the best in a Labrador.

-Click here to view all available Retrievers at Uncle Bill’s Pet Centers.
+Click here to view all available Puppies at Uncle Bill’s Pet Centers.

 Labrador Retriever